Nav Horizontal

 • Add an id to the buttons so the plugin can automatically associate them as panel labels.

-The plugin will automatically add the tab, tabpanel, tablist and presentation roles accordingly for for the known nav-horizontal elements.
-It will also manage toggling the panel visibility, focus management and keyboard controls.
+The plugin will automatically handle the remaining roles and manage toggling the panels and keyboard controls.

 <ul class="flix-nav-horizontal__items">